pantor/ruckig/README.md

 - If a DoF is not *enabled*, it will be ignored in the calculation.
 Ruckig will output a trajectory with constant acceleration for those DoFs.
 - A *minimum duration* can be optionally given.
 Note that Ruckig can not guarantee an exact, but only a minimum duration of the trajectory.
 - The control interface (position or velocity control) can be switched easily.
 For example, a stop trajectory or visual servoing can be easily implemented with the velocity interface.
 - Different synchronization behaviors (i.a. phase, time, or no synchonization) are implemented.
+Phase synchronization results in straight-line motions.
 - The trajectory duration might be constrained to a multiple of the control cycle.
 This way, the *exact* state can be reached at a control loop execution.

 We refer to the [API documentation](https://docs.ruckig.com/namespaceruckig.html) of the enumerations within the `ruckig` namespace for all available options.